 The most notorious TV commercial showed Jovanotti trying to woo a girl by showing her how to play Super Mario Bros, along with vague romantic/sexual innuendos.
 Yes, that is actually the Italian rapper whispering sensually to her about “Mario having to do a lot of jumps…”.
 Keep in mind that those commercials were – supposedly – aimed at a target audience of 8 to 12 year olds.

 The only other commercial I’ve managed to find actually features the Teenage Mutant Ninja Turtles game, almost as an afterthought.
-In this advert Jovanotti, while playing Top Gun, is having a party with random people who don’t even seem very much interested in playing with the NES.
+In this advert Jovanotti, while playing Top Gun, is having a party with random people who don’t seem very interested in playing with the NES.

 Naturally, center stage is taken by the appearance of an Einstein lookalike.
 Was Einstein popular for kids in 1990?
 Was he ever popular?
 What has he got to do with NES?

 While the good scientist is busy playing, Jovanotti receives a phone call by none other than “Mr. Nintendo” (?) and he goes into another room where, of course, there is another Nintendo console.
 He goes on, referring to the USA as the “go-to” market, if it’s popular there then it’s gotta be good!
 It may as well be just a reference to the musician’ style at the time, since he was either wearing rapper clothes or cowboy boots.